bmuddha/ringal/README.md

 5. **Recycled Storage**: Upon buffer deallocation, the backing store becomes available for subsequent allocations.

-## Design Philosophy

 # Design Philosophy
-The core functionality of RingAl is dedicated to an advanced and flexible memory management system.
-This system is designed to support a wide array of allocation needs by employing guard sequences.
-These guard sequences can dynamically adapt to varying allocation scenarios by being created, changed and destroyed as required.
-The implementation efficiently utilizes a single `usize` head pointer to manage these memory guards.
+RingAl library focuses on a robust and versatile memory management system, through the use of dynamic and self descriptive backing store.
+This system is engineered to accommodate a wide range of allocation requirements through the use of guard sequences.
+These guard sequences are capable of adjusting dynamically to different allocation conditions by being created, modified, and removed as necessary.
+The system effectively manages these memory guards using a single `usize` head pointer.

-This architecture is carefully crafted to ensure safe and efficient multithreaded buffer operations.
-It allows exclusive write access to one thread while permitting simultaneous read access by another thread.
-Although this design may naturally give rise to race conditions, particularly when the writing thread releases the buffer without immediate notification to the reading or allocating thread, these issues are mitigated through a strategy of optimistic availability checks.
-When the allocating thread encounters an engaged buffer, it simply returns `None`, signaling to the caller to retry the operation later.
-This approach effectively avoids the need for costly atomic synchronization operations by relying on eventual consistency, which is appropriate for the intended use cases of this allocator.
+The design is structured to ensure both safe and efficient multithreaded buffer operations.
+It grants exclusive write access to one thread while allowing another thread to read simultaneously.
+Although this design does inevitably lead to race conditions, particularly when the writing thread releases the buffer, without proper synchronization with reading or allocating thread, these issues are addressed through a method of optimistic availability checks.
+If the allocating thread finds a buffer in use, it returns `None`, indicating to the caller to retry the operation.
+This method avoids the need for expensive atomic synchronization by relying on eventual consistency, which is suitable for the use cases of this allocator.

-It is important to highlight that this allocator is not marked as `Sync`, preventing its concurrent use across multiple threads.
-All allocation operations require `&mut self`, inherently disallowing the allocator from being wrapped within an `Arc`.
-Using locks around the allocator is discouraged as it could significantly degrade performance, it is recommended to utilize thread local storage instead.
+It is important to note that this allocator is not marked as `Sync`, which restricts its concurrent use across multiple threads.
+All allocation actions require `&mut self`, inherently preventing the allocator from being enclosed within an `Arc`.
+Using locks around the allocator is not recommended as it can greatly reduce performance; instead, it is advisable to use thread-local storage.

 ### Guard Insights: